twitocode/Tantalum/content/University/Year 1/CS 1JC3/discussion 7a.md

-type PolyList a = [a]             -- type alias data PolyList a = Polylist [a]    -- simpliest algebraic type newtype PolyList a = Polylist [a] -- once the program is complied, this type is ignored by haskell. (still dont understand)
+type PolyList a = [a]             -- type alias data PolyList a = Polylist [a]    -- simpliest algebraic type newtype PolyList a = Polylist [a] -- once the program is complied, this type is ignored by haskell. (still dont understand) Polylist will be replaced with list (kinda like typescript sorta)

 ```